qznc/uml_generation/README.md

 It assumes you run Ubuntu and are fine with editing Makefiles etc.
 It also requires graphviz and javadoc.
+For javadoc, you might have to set your $JAVAHOME environment variable, it points to your JDK installation.
+In my case (Ubuntu 14.04 LTS), this means `/usr/lib/jvm/default-java`.

 ## The Lambda Example